nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 > **Note:** The meta-layer is for the EVK i.MX95 A1 revision only on Q1 BSP (L6.12.3_1.0.0).
 It's not necessary for EVK with i.MX95 B0 revision or BSPs > Q1 2025.
 >
-> **Note:** The package works on Q2 BSP (L6.12.20_2.0.0) with Neutron acceleration for LLMs without the need of the meta-layer on an EVK with i.MX95 B0 revision
+> **Note:** The package works on Q2 BSP (L6.12.20_2.0.0) on an EVK with i.MX95 B0 revision, Neutron acceleration is not supported.
+It will be available in a next package.
 >
 > **Note:** The package works on Q2 BSP (L6.12.20_2.0.0) with Neutron acceleration for LLMs by replacing the /lib/firmware/NeutronFwllm.elf by the one present in the meta-layer on an EVK with i.MX95 A1 revision
 >